Saskia-Dwarshuis/UDIM-Tile-Combiner-Script/README.md

 This script was written and tested on only a Windows computer.
 I have done my best to make the script work for MacOS, but there may be issues.
 Likewise only installation instructions for Windows are listed, but MacOS shouldn’t be much different.

 The script was only tested on Photoshop CC versions 2019 and 2020.
-Backwards and forwards compatibility is likely, but not guaranteed
+Backwards and forwards compatibility is likely, but not guaranteed.

 ## Installation Instructions

 ### Windows

 #### If you have administrator permissions:
-1. Download the most recent release
+1. Download the most recent release.
 2. Unzip the release file and place *UDIM Tile Combiner.jsxbin* and the *UDIM Tile Combiner Script for Photoshop Library Scripts Only* folder in the Photoshop scripts folder. *README.md* can be deleted.
 3. Edit the permissions of the *UDIM Tile Combiner Script for Photoshop Library Scripts Only* folder— for Users, give the permission to write.
 This is to enable the active settings data and the previous session data to be written in their appropriate files.
 4. Open Photoshop and browse to File > Scripts. *UDIM Tile Combiner* should show up as a script available to run.